A survival guide for solo travel?

 Acting like a local, staying at B&Bs rather than chain hotels, enjoying your morning coffee at an independent coffee shop, going out in the evening to local spot… allows you to experience a destination fully.
 Here are just three posts on Solo Traveler to help you with this.

 - Slip into the Scene Solo: Bars, restaurants, festivals…

 - Solo Travel Safety: 10 ways to blend in when you can’t. and 10 Tips to Survive Culture Shock

 - 8 Ways to Find a Free Local Travel Guide

 L – Live by Your Wits, But for Now, Learn Basic Skills

 As you travel you may be called upon to live by your wits – to make decisions for unplanned situations – but, for now, learn the basics about solo travel.
 Here are a few posts with lots of tips.
-There’s lots more in The Solo Traveler’s Handbook.
+There's much, much more in The Wits & Wonder Travel Course – especially for Solo Travelers.

 - How to Travel Solo: 50+ Tips

 - How to Travel Solo: answers to the 5 most common questions

 - The Sweet Spot for Solo Travel: the question of “when”.